lixin-wei/HZNUOJ/README.md

 Spare address [www.hsacm.cn](http://www.hsacm.cn)(isn't working now, either.)

 # Features
-HZNUOJ deeply modified the web client, and add more features.
+HZNUOJ deeply modified the web client and add more features.

-1. Brand new UI and more JS effect, use amazeUI framework.
+1. Brand new UI and more JS effect, use the amazeUI framework.
 2. Tag system, help users more easily to find the problem they want.
 3. ...